lspitzner/brittany/README.md

     ~~~~

     If you use an lts that includes brittany this should just work; otherwise
-    you may want to clone the repo and try again (there are several stack.yamls
+    you may want to clone the repo and try again.
-    included).

 - via `cabal`